Plan for Establishing Uniformity in the Coinage, Weights, and Measures of the United States: Subsequent developments

 Under the United States Constitution, Article 1 Section 8, Congress shall have power "To coin Money, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measures".
-In his first annual message to Congress (what later came to be called "State of the Union Addresses") on January 8, 1790 (a few months before Jefferson's report to the House of Representatives), George Washington stated, "Uniformity in the currency, weights, and measures of the United States is an object of great importance, and will, I am persed, be duly attended to."
+In his first annual message to Congress (what later came to be called "State of the Union Addresses") on January 8, 1790 (a few months before Jefferson's report to the House of Representatives), George Washington stated, "Uniformity in the currency, weights, and measures of the United States is an object of great importance, and will, I am persuaded, be duly attended to."

 Washington repeated similar calls for action in his second and third annual messages (after Jefferson's report).
 Jefferson's decimal proposal had the support of Alexander Hamilton, James Madison, James Monroe, and George Washington.
 Robert Morris was a powerful opponent of the proposal.
 In late 1791 the Senate appointed a committee to report on the subject and make recommendations.
 The committee reported in April 1792, unanimously endorsing Jefferson's decimal system.
 The Senate was slow to act on the matter and while they delayed events in France complicated the issue.
 Although French scientists working on a decimal system had originally supported using the seconds pendulum as a scientific basis, and Jefferson had deliberately matched his seconds pendulum proposal to the French one, based on a measurement at the latitude of Paris, the French decided to use the length of a meridian of the Earth instead of a seconds pendulum.
 This and other developments changed what had promised to be an internationally developed system into a strictly French project.
 Jefferson wrote, "The element of measure adopted by the National Assembly excludes, ipso facto, every nation on earth from a communion of measurement with them."